Heavy Winter Storm Wrecks Syrian Refugee Camps In Lebanon

 Winters are always difficult for refugees, Abou Khaled says.
 Temperatures in Lebanon can drop below freezing, which is why the agency tries to hand out supplies like extra blankets and heaters.
 But this winter has been especially bad, prompting emergency responses from humanitarian organizations, which are scrambling to find refugees a dry and warm shelter.

 "There were three people stuck in a tent.
 They were snowed in and among them were children.
-We had to to call the red crescent to save them," Abou Khaled said.
+We had to to call the Red Crescent to save them," Abou Khaled said.

 Many refugees say the aid groups are not doing enough.
 Said says this is the second time his tent has flooded this year.
 He added, "You'll only believe it if you come here and witness it with your own eyes."